yehaisong/OrchardCore/src/docs/glossary/README.md

 They are grouped by roles: User, Theme designer, Administrator.

+If you think that there is a missing definition, or that a definition needs to be revised, updated, please create an issue or make a Pull Request.
+Note that each definition should consist of:
+1. A clear statement of what the item being defined is in an OrchardCore context
+2. A clear statement of what the item does in an OrchardCore context
+3. Clear examples of how the item is used in an OrchardCore context

 ## Authenticated users

 ### Content Item

-A single document containing some content of a specific content type, that can be versioned and localized.
-Examples of content items are pages, blog posts and products.
-They are often associated with a unique URL (address) on the site.
+The consumable version of a piece of web content that can be published for display via a web browser.
+In the OrchardCore Admin GUI, it is created from a content type.
+It can be versioned, localized, and can have its own unique URL (depending on its Content Parts).
+The display of a Content Item can be restricted by a user’s assigned permissions via a role or otherwise.
+A few examples are a web page, a blog post, or a product listing.

 ### Content Item Version

 A single document that represent a specific version of a content item.
 These can be draft, published, or pasts versions

+### Content Definition Objects

+Objects in OrchardCore that determine the behavior, characteristics and type of content a Content Item can be made of.
+The Content Definition Objects are Content Part and a Content Type.

 ### Content Type

-Define the list of Content Parts and Content Fields a content item can be made of.
-An analogy is to compare them to classes, whose instances are the content items.
+A blueprint from which a content item is created.
+It defines what features and characteristics the content item can have.
+A Content Type is made up of Content Parts which help to define is features and behavior.

 ### Content Part

-Content parts are atoms of content that are enough to build a specific coherent behavior and that can be reused across content types.
+A Content Part is smallest content building component in OrchardCore.
+It defines a specific feature or a specific behavior of a content type.
+A single Content Part can be used across multiple Content Types.
 See [Content Parts](../reference/modules/ContentParts)

 ### Content Field